eubr-atmosphere/clues-probe/README.md

 # CLUES Probes for TMA-Monitor

-CLUES probes for `TMA Monitor` developed in `Python`.
+CLUES probes for `TMA Monitor` developed in `Python` 3.
 CLUES is the elasticity manager of the clusters launched by EC3 inside the ATMOSPHERE project.

 The probes for CLUES are: